 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

-The average daily incident shortwave solar energy in Carlin is decreasing during November, falling by 1.0 kWh, from 3.4 kWh to 2.4 kWh, over the course of the month.
+The average daily incident shortwave solar energy in Carlin is gradually decreasing during November, falling by 1.0 kWh, from 3.3 kWh to 2.4 kWh, over the course of the month.

 Average Daily Incident Shortwave Solar Energy in November

 For the purposes of this report, the geographical coordinates of Carlin are 40.714 deg latitude, -116.104 deg longitude, and 5,013 ft elevation.

 The topography within 2 miles of Carlin contains significant variations in elevation, with a maximum elevation change of 568 feet and an average elevation above sea level of 5,005 feet.
 Within 10 miles contains significant variations in elevation (2,864 feet).
 Within 50 miles contains large variations in elevation (6,837 feet).

 The area within 2 miles of Carlin is covered by shrubs (87%) and cropland (12%), within 10 miles by shrubs (91%), and within 50 miles by shrubs (87%).